Construction Quantity Surveying Technician

 The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.

-Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer, or Assistant Cost Analyst.
+Assistant Quantity Surveyor, Assistant Construction Surveyor, Quantity Surveying Technician, Assistant Cost Engineer or Assistant Cost Analyst.

-You may already have someone in your organisation – or someone who has come to you directly asking for an apprenticeship.
-However, if you don’t, we have a free recruitment service to help you hire the best candidate for your organisation from our talent pool and can provide external advertising through social media and the National Apprenticeship Service’s website.
+You may already have someone in your organisation or someone who has come to you directly asking for an apprenticeship.
+However, if you don’t, we have a free recruitment service to help you hire the best candidate for your organisation from our talent pool and we provide external advertising through social media and the National Apprenticeship Service’s website.

 If you are an employer and you would like to know more, please email businessenquiries@derby-college.ac.uk or call 01332 387421